Academic Eligibility Requirement

 Posthumous Degrees or Diplomas

 If all graduation requirements are met by the last day of the add/drop period following the expected graduation date, the graduate will receive a degree, diploma or certificate bearing the graduation date of the term that just ended.
 If a student does not resolve any graduation deficiencies until after this deadline, he or she will be considered a late graduate.
 Late graduates will graduate with the next available class after resolving all academic graduation deficiencies.
-Any exceptions to this policy involving extensions beyond the final graduation deadline must be approved and documented by the provost.
+Any exceptions to this policy involving extensions beyond the final graduation deadline must be approved and documented by the Chief Academic Officer.

 The Latin honors program recognizes academic excellence achieved throughout the duration of a student’s entire undergraduate career.
 Eligibility for the three categories of Latin Honors (summa cum laude, magna cum laude, and cum laude) is based on the cumulative grade point average for all course work at American Sentinel University.

-Students are recognized at commencement and on their diploma with honors levels:
+Undergraduate students are recognized at commencement and on their diploma with honors levels:

 |Summa Cum Laude||Magna Cum Laude||Cum Laude|